cuappdev/bible/deployment/README.md

 Create a new service, and set the launch type to `EC2`.
 Set the number of tasks to 1, and the Service Name to something reasonable.
 Finally, your container should be deployed as an EC2 instance!

+Set the *minimum healthy percent* to 0 –– this is so when you want to update the service AWS can safely stop it and redeploy.

 If you navigate to the tasks section, and click on Container instance, you should be able to see the public IP for your container.

 ![tasks](img/tasks.png)

+__9. Updating the Service__

+If you ever need to push an update, upload a new docker image to the ECS repository (similar to step 5).
+Then, click on __update__ on the service you want to update, and press __Force New Redeployment__.

+You don't have to create a new task, since on redeployment a new image is pulled.
+However, if you change environment variables, you need to create a new task first.

 `:)`